mimiframework/Mimi.jl/docs/src/tutorials/tutorial_5.md

 ```

-#### Simulation Modification Functions
+#### Other Helpful Functions

 A small set of unexported functions are available to modify an existing `SimulationDef`.
-The functions include:
+Please refer to How-to Guide 3: Conduct Monte Carlo Simulations and Sensitivity Analysis for an in depth description of their use cases.
+The functions include the following:

 * `delete_RV!`
 * `add_RV!`
 * `replace_RV!`